JARRAH HONEY - THE HEALING HONEY*

-Antimicrobial activity – has been found to have 50% higher antimicrobial activity than other medicinal honeys.
+Antimicrobial activity – has more than double the antimicrobial activity of other medicinal honeys.
 Try gargling with a spoonful of Jarrah honey to help relieve a sore throat*,

 Antibacterial activity – which may be useful in healing wounds as it helps maintain a moist wound and its viscosity provides a barrier against infection.
 The hydrogen peroxide helps kill any bacteria and growth of new skin may be promoted. * and

 Antifungal activity-studies show it is very effective against Candida species*.

 Jarrah honey is considered a good prebiotic.
 It contains oligosaccharides and other high order carbohydrates which the good bacteria utilize to make nutrients that the body can use.

 Jarrah honey is a very good prebiotic as it promotes production of higher concentration of Butyric Acid (BTA) compared to other honey varieties.
 BTA is a saturated, short-chain fatty acid which has powerful anti-inflammatory effects.
 Consumption of foods with a high concentration of BTA is linked to a lowered risk of colon cancer.*

 It can help with mouth ulcers and bad breath which are often associated with stomach bacteria such as Helicobacter pylori*.

 Jarrah honey has a unique ratio of fructose to glucose, the two main monosaccharides (sugars) in honey.
 Jarrah honey has a high proportion of fructose to glucose.
 As the GI of fructose is very low, the total GI of Jarrah honey is also low.